tarantool/doc/doc/release/calendar.rst

 Supported versions
 ------------------

-Every Tarantool release series has :ref:`the same lifecycle <release-series-lifecycle>` defined by the release policy.
+Every Tarantool release series has the same :ref:`lifecycle <release-series-lifecycle>` defined by the release policy.
 The following diagram visualizes the lifecycle of currently supported Tarantool 2.x versions:

 .. image:: _images/releases_calendar_2_x.svg